Hard-007/Hard-007/README.md

         *       *   *     *   *     *   *      *        *       *   *       *      *
         *       *   *     *   *     *   * * * *         * * * * *   * * * * *     *

-- ☕ I'm a forever student because programming is hard lol
+- ☕ I'm a forever student because programming is hard lol - because I like to keep updated
-- 🌱 I’m currently studing JS/TS and Web developing
+- 🌱 I’m currently studing JS/TS and Web development

 <!---
 Hard-007/Hard-007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.